MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_notes.md

 ##  Lecture 3 - Computing Infrastructure

-- Start from Python Basics recap
+- Start from Python Basics recap (for a student to do) (10 problems from L2)
 - Show lists and dictionaries and functions
 - Explain where the problem with iPython is
 - Create a python file (wrong extension (show file extensions))